 History of the UA Progressive Program

-The Upper Arlington Schools progressive / informal program was established in 1972 by a group of educators who were committed to a common educational philosophy reflected through the practices of progressive education.
+The Upper Arlington Schools progressive program was established in 1972 by a group of educators who were committed to a common educational philosophy reflected through the practices of progressive education.
 Our program was founded by educators, parents, and Ohio State University professors who felt that our primary responsibilities were to teach children how to learn and become responsible citizens in a democratic society.
 Today this alternative program is offered at Barrington and Wickliffe elementary schools.